DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 UIView.animateWithDuration(0.4, animations: animation)
 ```

-You couldn't do the first example with Objective-C selectors.
+You couldn't do the first example with Objective-C selectors, specially considering that you can declare a function locally inside another function.
 The bigger difference for me is that the syntax is very concise and easy to understand.
 The language also has special handling for trailing closures which is very handy to keep the code readable.
-A side effect of this is that implementing DSLs using closures is very easy (check my library [SwiftAnimations][swiftanimations] for a simple example).
-This might seem a picky point, but in my opinion readability of a programming language is very important.
+A side effect of this is that implementing DSLs using closures is very easy (check my library [SwiftAnimations][swiftanimations] or Robert Böhnke's [Cartography][cartography]).
+This might seem a minor point, but in my opinion readability of a programming language is very important.

 ## Functions (and closures) everywhere